-If the matter is not settled within seven (7) working days of submission of the written grievance to the supervisor/administrative officer, the matter shall be referred in writing within a further seven (7) working days to the Senior Board Official directly responsible, with a copy to the Assistant Superintendent, Human Resources, the Secretary Treasurer, the Senior Manager, Human Resources and the Superintendent of Schools.
-Up to two (2) union representatives shall be granted leave with pay to attend a step two meeting with the employer.
+If the matter is not settled within seven (7) working days of submission of the written grievance to the Supervisor/administrative officer, Manager or Director, the matter shall be referred in writing within a further seven (7) working days to the Senior Board Official directly responsible, with a copy to the Assistant Superintendent, Human Resources, the Secretary Treasurer, the Manager, Human Resources and the Superintendent of Schools.
+Up to two (2) Union representatives shall be granted leave with pay to attend a step two meeting with the employer.